-- 5. Determining Final Grades and Credit Middle School - a.
-Only the final grade and/or code will be retained on the Student Records Systems card. - b.
-Final middle school grades will be determined by translating the letter grade for each marking period and each assessment using the following quality points scale:

-- i.
-1.0 credit courses - a.
-For high school courses taught in middle school, the final assessment will be included in the fourth quarter grades. - b.
+- 6. Final middle school grades will be determined by translating the letter grade for each marking period using the following quality points scale: - A = 4 B = 3 C = 2 D = 1E = 0 - a.
+1.0 credit courses - i.
+For high school courses taught in middle school, the midterm assessment will be included in the second quarter grades and the final assessment will be included in the fourth quarter grades. - ii.
+Compute the sum of all marking periods and divide by four. - iii.
 For reporting purposes, the quotient will be converted to a letter grade using the following scale: